-Everyone needs to know they’re appreciated but especially moms!
-It shouldn’t just fall on one day a year and you don’t have to spend a lot of money to let her know what she means to you.
-Check out these homemade appreciation gift ideas she will love, and the kids will have fun creating them all on their own.
+Everyone needs to know they’re appreciated but especially Teachers and moms!
+It shouldn’t just fall on one day a year and you don’t have to spend a lot of money either.
+Check out these homemade Teacher appreciation gift ideas.
+Below is just one of 8 free printable Teacher appreciation tags we offer.

 - Washable paints – I can’t stress the word washable enough 😉